cyberholics/Password-strength-detector/README.md

 - **data.csv:** This is a dataset of 690 thousand samples of passwords stored in a comma-separated value (CSV) format.
 I used data to train the AI model.

+- **password_model.pkl:** This is the saved model that will be used for the prediction.

+- **train.py:** This is a Python script that trains and saves the model.

+- **predict.py:** This is the Flask app to run the prediction service.

 ## Project Demo
 video